mpesonen/SniffleCut/README.md

 ### Other pre-requisites

-[FFMpeg](https://www.ffmpeg.org/) should be installed and found in PATH.
+[FFMpeg](https://www.ffmpeg.org/) should be installed and found in PATH for direct invocation.
 The FCPXML script extracts the audio from the referenced video clips with FFMpeg.

 ## Usage